Sumigaki Japanese Charcoal Toothpaste is made in Japan and designed to whiten your teeth, reduce mouth odor, and protect you from plaque and cavities.

 Ultimately, this depends on how well you look after your teeth in general.
 The product should be used continuously for maximum effect.
 Likewise, avoid staining foods and smoking can help to maintain a whiter smile for longer.

 While the ingredients used are very gentle, Sumigaki Japanese Charcoal Toothpaste contains no fluoride.
-Fluoride is an important ingredient for remineralising your teeth.
+Fluoride is an important ingredient for remineralizing your teeth.
 Furthermore it is considered vital for your oral health.

 Therefore, while it does remove plaque and other debris that can damage teeth, it doesn’t provide maximum protection for your teeth.

-Sumigaki Japanese Charcoal Toothpaste has a unique herbal-mint flavour.
+Sumigaki Japanese Charcoal Toothpaste has a unique herbal-mint flavor.
 This above all leaves your mouth feeling fresh and clean.
 It makes a great alternative for those who are averse to conventional mint.

 Firstly, this product is suitable for those who are allergic to fluoride or concerned about the daily use of fluoride.

-If you’re looking for a more natural toothpaste, then this could be a good option for you (view on Amazon).
+If you’re looking for a more natural toothpaste, then this could be a good option for you.